 - The Institutional Biosafety Committee (IBC) reviews rDNA registrations and use of biohazardous agents.

 - The Institutional Chemical Safety Committee advises EHS in the effective implementation of policies and practices to ensure the safe use of chemical hazards.

-- The Radiation Use Committee reviews proposed use of radioisotopes in research and other use of radiation sources.
+- The Radiation Safety Committee reviews proposed use of radioisotopes in research and other use of radiation sources.

 The Department of Environmental Health and Safety operates a comprehensive environmental health and safety program using a multi-disciplinary approach, organized by program area, including Biological Safety and Research Specific Laboratory Trainings.